Jack-Gregory-Bioinformatics/CryptoClassifier/README.md

 ```
 Toolbar -> Analyse -> Set Measurements -> (Ensure that Feret's Diameter = TRUE, Shape Descriptors = TRUE, and Display Label = TRUE)
 ```
-To use the pipeline on the Mycoserv you need not download files, the pipeline is set up already (WIP).
+To use the pipeline on the Mycoserv server you need not download files, the pipeline is set up already (Work in Progress).

 ## Start-Local
 To run this pipeline on your local machine, run the ImageJ macro (CryptoClassifier.ijm) using ImageJ by selecting: